 The Board of Directors is required in terms of the Companies Act and the PFMA to maintain adequate accounting records and is responsible for the content and integrity of the Annual Financial Statements and related financial information included in this report.
-It is the Board of Directors' responsibility to ensure that the Annual Financial Statements fairly present the state of affairs of the Company financial position at 31 March 2020 and the profit or loss and cash flows of the Company for the financial year ended 31 March 2020
+It is the Board of Director's responsibility to ensure that the Annual Financial Statements fairly present the state of affairs of the Public Investment Corporation SOC Limited's (the Company) financial position as at 31 March 2021 and the profit or loss and cash flows of the Company for the financial year ended 31 March 2021.